ungodlike/VideoGame-chatbot-for-Genshin-Builds/README.md

+NOTE : This is a personal mini project

 This is a videogame chatbot for Genshin Impact character builds.
 The data is in a custom pdf and will be updated on a regular basis, as well as when new characters are added.
 This project has not been